buiduccuong30051989/frontend-standard/README.md

 ## CSS Rules

+Place a space after the ":" in property declarations, and a space before the "{" in rule declarations.

+Do this:

+    body {
+        background: #fff;
+    }

+Not this:

+    body{
+        background:#fff;
+    }

 ### SASS (SCSS)

 Use the SCSS syntax of SASS and separate your stylesheets by the sections or modules they are targeting.
 A few stylesheets should always be present: